 Put your phone on “do not disturb” during family time.
 Hide your phone from yourself if you must.
 Literally, put it in another room when your kids walk in the door from school.
 Facebook is not more important than what happened in their lives that day.
 If you have problems with incessantly checking your phone while driving, put your phone in your purse in the backseat or trunk of your car when you’re headed somewhere.
 Make it harder for yourself to access and absentmindedly surf.
 Intentionality is the name of the game!
 Just like it would be with any other addiction we might battle.

 Turn off work when you can.

-Do you really need to be accessible all hours of the day?
+Do you really need to be accessible at all hours of the day?
 For most of us, the answer is no. As a small business owner who works from home, I get it.
 It’s hard to draw a definite line in the sand and say this is family time, or this is work time.
 It’s not usually that black and white.
 But you have to make an effort to do so, or I promise you your family life will suffer.
 Your children will suffer.
-Schedule that work time.
+Schedule your work time.
 Time block emails, phone calls, and social media management.
 Trust me, I am a work in progress.